-In May 2017, West Mira Inc., a wholly-owned subsidiary of the Company, and SGS, a wholly-owned subsidiary of Seadrill, entered into a management agreement whereby SGS agrees to perform West Mira Inc.'s scope of work under the purchase agreement for the Semi 1 and to carry out the supervision of the construction of the Semi 1 from 10 March 2017 to the delivery date of the Semi 1.
+In May 2017, West Mira Inc., a wholly-owned subsidiary of the Company, and SGS, a wholly-owned subsidiary of Seadrill, entered into a management agreement whereby SGS agrees to perform West Mira Inc.'s scope of work under the purchase agreement for the Semi 1 and to carry out the supervision of the construction of the Semi 1 from 10 March 2017 to the delivery date of the Semi 1 for a fixed fee of USD 7,000 per day.
 The agreement also gives SGS the right of first refusal in the event of a proposed sale by the Company of the Semi 1 to a third party, from 30 April 2018 for the duration of the agreement.
+The Company have entered into a similar management agreement with SGS in respect of Semi 2, effective as of 31 May 2018, and expects to do the same in respect of the Drillships.